TEETH - STRAIGHTENING TREATMENT

 If you’re seeking a more inconspicuous alternative to traditional metal braces, ceramic braces could be an excellent choice.
 Let’s explore their advantages and disadvantages to determine if they align with your expectations.

-The price for clear aligners (invisible braces) can start from RM5,500 in Malaysia.
-However, this figure represent a broad range influenced by a lot of factors.
+The price for clear aligners can start from RM5,500 in Malaysia.
+However, this figure represents a broad range influenced by a lot of factors.
 Reach out to your orthodontist for a more accurate estimation.

 Self-ligating braces are a less common but innovative alternative to traditional metal braces.
 They feature built-in slide mechanism brackets that replace elastic bands, allowing smoother and more consistent tooth movement.

-In Malaysia, self-ligating braces typically starts from RM 7,000, depending on treatment complexity, duration, and follow-up needs.
+In Malaysia, self-ligating braces typically start from RM 7,000, depending on treatment complexity, duration, and follow-up needs.
 Pricing may also vary by clinic and orthodontist expertise.

 Lingual braces are the ones hidden behind your teeth, making them almost invisible when used to correct teeth bite problems.